 The Lord sometimes talked with men by way of visions (Mt.
 17:1-9; Acts 10:9-17; 22:17; Rev. 9:17).
 But those times are past.

 There were periods when God used angels to communicate his will to a person (cf. Acts 12:1ff).
-[Note that in this instance the visit by the angel is clearly distinguished from a “vision” (9:17).]
+[Note that in this instance the visit by the angel is clearly distinguished from a “vision” (Acts 9:17).]
 There is, however, no documentation for angelic appearances in modern times.

 Back now to the text of Hebrews 1:1.

-Since the book of Hebrews presents a contrast between Jehovah’s revelatory methods of the past (embracing both Patriarchal and Mosaic ages), and his mode of communication in this age, it follows naturally that the inspired writer is affirming that today (in this final dispensation of time), the Lord is not speaking by dreams, visions, etc., but exclusively by means of Christ through the New Covenant Scriptures.
+So it follows naturally that the inspired writer affirms that today (in this final dispensation of time) the Lord is not speaking by dreams, visions, etc., but exclusively by means of Christ through the New Covenant Scriptures.

 Note some of the evidence that supports this conclusion.